Reedus0/BotNET/README.md

 2. When you write "GET" you need to paste link to which requests will be made.
 3. Next you writing link you need to write count of requests(from 1 to 999999)
 ```
-After writing all information BotNET beging do requests.
+After writing all information BotNET being do requests.

-With POST requests be a litle bit harder
+With POST requests be a bit harder
 ```
 1. To make POST requests you need write "POST" after entering in requests panel.
 2. After writing link you need to write "data" of POST request(data is cortage of information that request transmitt to server).